castanhojfc/recipe_finder/README.md

 ![Searching](docs/images/searching.png)

-- Recipes can be sorted and the fields supported are: Title, Category, Ingredients(Number of ingredients), Cook Time, Prep Time, Ratings and Author.
+- Recipes can be sorted and the fields supported are: Title, Category, Ingredients(number of ingredients), Cook Time, Prep Time, Ratings and Author.

 ![Sorting](docs/images/sorting.png)

 - Recipes are also paginated.
-Just lick on the numbered buttons to jump to a page.
+Just click on the numbered buttons to jump to a page.
 Or in the *<* *>* buttons to jump to the first and last pages respectively.

 ![Pagination](docs/images/pagination.png)

 ## 📖 User Stories

-*As a Cook, I want to type the ingredients I have available, so that I learn more recipes and know who made them and how they look like.*
+*As a Cook, I want to type the ingredients I have available, so that I learn more recipes, know who made them and how they look like.*

 *As a Cook, I want to know the recipes with the highest rating, so that I can cook the best recipes.*